-David Frey is an Associate Professor of History and the Director of the Center for Holocaust and Genocide Studies at the United States Military Academy at West Point.
+David Frey is a Professor of History and the Director of the Center for Holocaust and Genocide Studies at the United States Military Academy at West Point.
 At West Point, where he won the 2010 History Department Teaching Excellence Award, he teaches a range of courses, including Western Civilization, Genocide, the Holocaust, Modern German history, Modern Central European history, African history, Fascism, and the History of Race, Nation & Ethnicity.
 Dr. Frey is an innovator in creating interdisciplinary courses and projects.

 As Director of the Center for Holocaust and Genocide Studies, Dr. Frey has spearheaded efforts to increase awareness and understanding of the phenomenon of genocide, its history, and means of prevention at West Point, at other service academies, and throughout the Department of Defense.
 He has created inter-academy networks; facilitated projects, research and workshops involving academe, NGOs, museums, foundations, and the DoD; helped develop innovative materials for teaching military audiences about mass atrocity and for helping the U.S. Government detect and prevent mass atrocity; and promoted curricular change integrating genocide studies into the courses taught at Air Force, Navy, Coast Guard and West Point.